rcarrascosps/mule-webinars-session/README.md

 The proposed topics and webinars are:

-1. Title: APIs are Products and you should treat them like that.
+**1. Title: APIs are Products and you should treat them like that.**

-    a.
-Objective: Make the audience realize the relevance of the APIs as part of a Digital Transformation Strategy
+    a.  **Objective:** Make the audience realize the relevance of the APIs as part of a Digital Transformation Strategy

-    b.
-Description: This is the first session of the series.
+    b.  **Description:** This is the first session of the series.
 We will cover how relevant are the APIs for our lives and how we live surrounded by them, even though we do not know.
 We will cover several examples on how the APIs are helping organizations to generate a new business model; how the APIs are helping organizations to generate a new source of revenue.